 kubeconfigfor the workload cluster to the user.

-kubeconfigto connect the workload cluster to the Tanzu Kubernetes cluster, for example by running
+kubeconfigto connect to the workload cluster, for example, by running

 kubectl get pods --kubeconfig <kubeconfig-file>.